HensalDeon/3D_Custom_Model/README.md

 - **Framer Motion**: A motion library for React that makes it easy to create stunning animations with a declarative syntax.

 - **Tailwind CSS**: A utility-first CSS framework that streamlines the styling process and ensures a consistent and responsive design.

+- **Eden AI**: An AI service which provide numerous features to do.
+Here we have used the text based image generation.

 ## Getting Started